pgailinas/videoqa-representation-comparison/README.md

 ## Experimental Framework

-The experimental framework consists of three pipelines:
+The experimental framework consists of three complementary pipelines:

 - Baseline VideoQA using Qwen2-VL
-- Representation-Based VideoQA using pretrained CLIP video representations
+- Representation-Based VideoQA using pretrained CLIP video and shared CLIP text embeddings
-- Representation-Based VideoQA using self-supervised autoencoder latent representations
+- Representation-Based VideoQA using self-supervised autoencoder video embeddings and shared CLIP text embeddings

 Development-subset experiments are used for parameter optimization before full-dataset evaluation.
 The representation-based pipelines share identical text representations, classifier, and evaluation methodology, isolating the impact of the video representation.

+Pretrained CLIP text and video embeddings are generated once as reusable shared datasets and are reused across all downstream representation-based experiments.

 The project focuses on: